- To ensure you don’t lose connection when needed, you should look for an NBN provider that offers plans with a backup.

 With the ongoing pandemic and most of us staying at home, a reliable internet connection is essential.
 Thanks to technology, we can carry on with our businesses, work, and learning and keep the family safe.
 This means an internet outage is the last thing anyone would want to experience right now.
 To ensure you don’t lose connection when needed, you should look for an NBN provider that offers plans with a backup.

 If a 5G connection is not available in your area yet, a 4G backup connection will work fine.
 4G is the technology that allows mobile phones to connect to the internet wirelessly.
 So it makes a great backup connection in case of an outage in your area.
+4G is also a good option for people who live in rural areas or who have a poor internet connection.
+Also, for people who want to save money on their internet bills, 4G is a viable choice.

 When an internet plan has a 4G backup, this means that the modem can connect both to the NBN and to the wireless network your mobile phones use to connect to the internet.
 Many users overlook this feature, but this can come in handy once your home connection goes out.